LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab4-schema-change-capture.md

 **In Lab 5**, you'll learn how to:

-- **Generate versioned migration scripts** from your schema model changes
+- **Generate versioned migration scripts** from your schema model changes using shadow database comparison
-- **Deploy wishlist feature** to your UAT environment
+- **Deploy wishlist feature** to your shadow, UAT, and production environments
-- **Create automated deployment pipelines** with Azure DevOps or GitHub Actions
+- **Validate migration scripts** using the shadow database before UAT deployment
-- **Manage database releases** across multiple environments
+- **Manage database releases** across the complete 4-environment pipeline
 - **Handle rollbacks** if something goes wrong

 **You are well on your way to mastering database DevOps.**